-During the Review Year, research expenditure of the Group amounted to approximately RMB1,396,622,000, representing an increase of approximately RMB224,228,000 from approximately RMB1,172,394,000 in 2022.
-It accounted for approximately 6.8% of the Group's revenue, which was maintained at the same level as that of 6.8% in 2022.
-It was mainly attributable to the Group's increase in revenue, while the Group prospectively continued to step up effort in R&D of innovative products including battery-housing, body and chassis components and intelligent exterior decorative parts during the Review Year due to the increasing customization demands of OEM customers and consumers with the continuous promotion of the four disruptive trends in automotive industry, and also the Group introduced senior R&D talents and strengthened technological breakthrough with a view to promoting long-term sustainable growth of the Group's performance with innovative R&D.
+During the Review Year, research expenditure of the Group amounted to approximately RMB1,449,444,000, representing an increase of approximately RMB52,822,000 from approximately RMB1,396,622,000 in 2023.
+It accounted for approximately 6.3% of the Group's revenue, representing a decrease of approximately 0.5% from approximately 6.8% in 2023.
+The increase in the Group's research expenditure as compared to that in 2023 was mainly attributable to the fact that the Group proactively responded to the reform and development of the automobile industry and strived to develop the second growth curve by actively exploring new sectors and products, as well as continuously invested in the R&D of innovative products and new material technologies including battery housings, body and chassis structural parts, intelligent integrated exterior parts, biorobotics and eVTOL during the Review Year.
+The Group also introduced senior R&D talents and strengthened technological breakthrough with a view to promoting long-term sustainable growth of the Group's performance with innovative R&D. Meanwhile, the increase in the Group's revenue offset the impact of the increase in research expenditure on its percentage of revenue.